GluuFederation/docs-gg-prod/docs/source/plugin/common-features.md

 # Common Features

-Below are common features which in the Gluu OAuth and UMA plugins.
+Below are common features in the Gluu OAuth and UMA plugins.

 ## Phantom Token